 On January 3, 1948, Billboard listed "Don't You Think I Ought To Know" as the #24 most played juke box record of 1947.
 Louis Jordan not only held the #1 position (with "Ain't Nobody Here But Us Chickens"), but he had 9 other sides on the chart.
 When they gave the number of points each artist had amassed, Jordan had 433.
 The runner up (the King Cole Trio) got a mere 133 points.
 The Musical Notes received only 33.
 In the 40s, Louis Jordan completely dominated the charts.

 Then, RCA took a break.
 It wasn't until March 1948 that they released "All Dressed Up With A Broken Heart," coupled with the bouncy "My Baby Likes To Be-Bop."
-Also in March, they appeared at Mercur's Musical Bar in Pittsburgh.
+Also in March and April, they appeared at Mercur's Musical Bar in Pittsburgh.

 The next RCA release was "My Baby's Giving Me The Brush," backed with "Elevator Boogie."
 This came out in September 1948, by which time the Notes' contract had probably expired.
 However, even if it hadn't, problems developed that RCA didn't need.
 "Elevator Boogie" had been written by Benny Ray back in 1944.
 Released on Exclusive by Mabel Scott in May 1948, it shot up to #6 on the R&B charts.
 But, when the Musical Notes' version was issued, Bill Johnson was credited as the sole writer.
 Needless to say, Benny Ray sued RCA, which promptly pulled the record from distribution.
 This turned out to have been a foolish move on Benny's part: since he sued so quickly, there were no appreciable sales of the Musical Notes' version, so there was no real money to be had.
 The most probable scenario is: knowing Bill was a songwriter, no one ever asked and just assumed that he'd written it.
 Amazingly, no one at RCA ever seems to have heard Mabel Scott's hit version.

-In October, the Musical Notes played Billy Berg's in Hollywood.
-Then, it was off to the Say When Club in San Francisco.
+IIn October, the Musical Notes played Billy Berg's in Hollywood.
+Then, it was off to Ciro's in San Francisco, followed by that city's Say When Club.
 The final RCA issue was in November 1948: "Believe Me, Beloved"/"Say Something Nice About Me."
 Also in November, they played the "Nat" (the way the Natatorium Ballroom was commonly referenced) in Amarillo, Texas.
 They were such a hit that more shows were added.
 In December, they were at the Town House, in Utica, New York.

 Then, after a year on the road, it was on to King Records.
 Egbert Victor's drinking was getting worse and he wasn't on the first King session (held around February 1949).
 Bill got Irvin "Smiley" Trotman to handle the piano and added George Jenkins as a drummer.
 (Jenkins, a jazz drummer and bandleader in the 50s, had been with Lionel Hampton, Erroll Garner, Louis Armstrong, and Benny Carter.)
 Since Gus was really a singer and not a drummer, Bill thought that this would make the production better.
 (Neither Jenkins nor Trotman was an actual member of the group, however, and neither sang on the recordings.)

 By the time of the second King session (around October), Bill finally had to let Egbert go.
 His permanent replacement was baritone/pianist Lonnie Slappey, who had had his own band in Philadelphia.
 (In the mid-50s, he'd end up with John Coltrane.)
 A sixth member, added just for the session, was saxophonist/clarinetist Ben Kinyard.
-The songs recorded were "I Love You More Each Day" and "What Can I Do?", both led by Bill Johnson.
+The songs recorded were "I Love You More Each Day" and "What Can I Do?", both led by Bill Johnson, and released in December 1949.
 The last mention I can find of Egbert Victor is when he was part of the entertainment at a party thrown by DJ, ringside announcer, and newspaperman Joe Bostic in January 1954.

 I couldn't find many listings for the group's appearances, but in November 1949, they were at the Showboat in Philadelphia, along with Larry Darnell.
 They were back at Allentown's Astor in time for New Years Eve.
 Then, in May of 1950, the Musical Notes were at Ibach's in Wilmington, Delaware, before leaving on a tour of Canada.
 On the way back, they played the Town Pump in Detroit.

 By late 1950, there was a big shakeup in the group.
 By the time the dust had settled, guitarist Skeeter Best had left.
 He'd been drifting more and more into jazz and wanted to go back to Juliard to study.
 Bassist Jimmy Robinson wandered away for a while, and pianist Lonnie Slappey was gone too.
 Now, the Musical Notes consisted of Bill Johnson (vocals and alto sax), Gus Gordon (vocals and drums), soprano Shirley Moore (vocals and piano), and alto Eileen "Bassy" Chance (vocals and bass; she'd been in Tiny Davis' Hell-Divers and her voice sounded a lot like Gus').
 A December 1950 ad has them at the Rose Room of the Majestic Hotel in Cleveland.
-They were back there in May 1951, by which time they'd been all over the country, as well as having had a month-long engagement in Hamilton, Ontario.
+From there, it was the Venus De Milo Room in Montreal.
+They were back at the Rose Room in May 1951, by which time they'd been all over the country, as well as having had a month-long engagement in Hamilton, Ontario.

 February 1951 found the "Bill Johnson Quartet" appearing at the Town House in Utica, New York.
 The ad said that the group consisted of "two gals and two boys".